amithkoujalgi/shell-framework/README.md

 * And you're done!
 * Just run the main class and voila!
 You have your shell with your custom commands.

-## Enhancements
-* The shell app is not thread-safe.
-I shall start working on it soon.
-* It doesn't allow you to pass variable number of params.
-While running a command, it has to have the number of params you had defined while creating the command